Saturday, May 26 | Sunday, May 27

 Community Bandstand on the square | Free

-The Decatur Arts Alliance will pack the stage with one man bands, dynamic duos, and high-energy drum groups.
-Enjoy hours of bluesy licks, funky beats, classic pop, jazz, rock, smooth country, and West African rhythms that get your feet tapping.
-You’ll be amazed at the high energy, full sound, and engaging live stage performances.
-Check it out for yourself.
-Bring the kids!
-You won’t be disappointed.
+The Decatur Arts Alliance will pack the stage with solo rockers, dynamic groups, and high-energy acts.
+Enjoy hours of bluesy licks, funky beats, jazz, rock, bluegrass, and African rhythms that get your feet tapping.
+A full music festival within the festival, these engaging live stage performances will leave your knees shaking!

 ConunDrums | 11:15 am